kas-lab/suave/README.md

  - **Password**: `password`

 ### Build docker images locally
 Should you want to make some changes to the docker container, you can also choose to build it locally.
-In the docker folder provided the build_images.sh script can be run to build the image locally which can then be run with the same command afterwards.
-Instead of pulling the image from dockerhub it will use the local image instead.
+In the provided docker folder, the build_images.sh script can be run to build the image locally.
+The built image can then be run with the same command afterwards.
+Instead of pulling the image from dockerhub, it will use the local image instead.

 ## Install locally